 At minimum you need a laptop or tablet and a wireless microphone.
 A portable Bluetooth speaker is helpful for venues without a sound system.
 For a more professional setup, add an HDMI cable or wireless display adapter for the venue’s TV or projector.
 Check out our Equipment Guide for detailed recommendations at every budget level.

-Start with local bars and restaurants that have a slow weeknight.
+Start with local venues that have a slow weeknight.
 Tuesday, Wednesday, and Thursday are prime trivia nights.
-Walk in during a slow afternoon, ask for the manager, and pitch a free trial night.
-Venues love the idea of filling empty seats, and a no-risk trial is hard to turn down.
+Walk in during a slow afternoon, ask for the manager, and pitch a complimentary first night.
+Venues love the idea of filling empty seats, and a no-risk demo is hard to turn down.
 Our Finding Venues guide walks you through the entire process step by step.

 Absolutely.
 Most hosts start as side hustlers.
 Trivia nights typically run from 7 to 9:30 PM on weeknights, so they fit perfectly around a 9-to-5 job.
 Even hosting just one or two nights per week can earn you $600-$1,800 per month in extra income.
 Many hosts eventually transition to full-time once they build up enough weekly gigs.